Gastroenterology News Articles▼ Show details

 The latest in Gastroenterology: Ranked summaries of the most clinically-relevant GI literature updated every 24 hours, as well as exclusive content for gastroenterologists.
 Our team of dedicated physician medical editors sort, rank and summarize articles in over 2,000 medical journals to bring you the key developments in Gastroenterology.
 In addition to general news, you'll find subspecialty coverage of the biliary system and pancreas, colorectal cancer and polyps, hepatology and liver disease, GI bleeding, GI infectious diseases, gastrointestinal endoscopy, obesity, parenteral and enteral nutrition, diagnostic imaging, and more.

-Decreased PTPN12 expression associated with poor prognosis in HCC
+Increased MMP-9 expression associated with poor prognosis in CRC

 SIRT3 expression improves prognosis in gastric cancer